Skip to main content

 Database Setup and Configuration

-The backend uses an environment-based configuration system where database credentials are provided via environment variables, and the database type is selected through the setup API.
+The backend uses an environment-based configuration system where database credentials are provided via environment variables, and the database is initialized through the setup API.

 Setup Instructions: For step-by-step setup instructions, see the Database Setup Guide.